bensjx/Itenary/README.md

 Itenary
 ***************************************************************************

-Proposed level of achievement: Project Gemini
+Proposed level of achievement:<br>
+Project Gemini

-Project scope:
+Project scope:<br>
 Itenary is an android application that allows users to plan, store and view their travel itinerary.
 Trip details are stored in a detailed format, providing offline access to trip information, as well as supporting editingof itinerary on the go.
 Users are allowed to collaborate with other users to plan the same trip together.